sn31/personal-portfolio/README.md

 ## Description

 This is a responsive landing page for a personal portfolio that includes 4 sections: About me, Projects, Background and Hobbies.
-The user can navigate between the sections using the navigation barr on the top right.
+The user can navigate between the sections using the navigation bar on the top right.

 The project was reviewed based on the following objectives: